Charmiece/Final-Project---CreditCard-Fraud/README.md

 ## Questions they hope to answer with the data
 1. When should the credit card companies shut off a card when it detects fraud?
 2. What we are trying to accomplish through this data?
-3. Whiich age group are targeted by credit card fraud?
+3. Which age group are targeted by credit card fraud?
-4. Is women targeted more than man?
+4. Are women targeted more than man?
 5. What locations frauds occur?
 6. What areas do the company need to pay attention to in order to catch the detection?
-7. what machine learning works the best?
+7. What machine learning works the best?